Mitranim/gotools/dsadapter/readme.md

 ### Errors

 Most errors generated by `dsadapter` begin with an http status code corresponding to the error type.
-When handling a `dsadapter` error, you should examine it with `ErrorCode()`.
+When handling a `dsadapter` error, you should examine it with `ErrorCode()` and set the resulting status code in your http response writer.

 Example: